ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/how-to-1.md

 ![fig1](Figures/01.png)

 The output lists all available benchmarks.
-You can type the * to run all benchmarks or type a number to select individual performance tests.
+You can type * to run all benchmarks or type a number to select individual performance tests.
 In this example, let's type **483** to execute the Perf_Doubles benchmark.
 After a while you will see a summary of the performance test.
 A portion of this output is shown in the figure below:

 ![fig2](Figures/02.png)